 heaven, (referring to his vision), a Dominican with wings, (referring to

 his vision as being an “angel of the apocalypse”), in a pulpit, (representing his life as a preacher), a

 flame, (referring to his gifts from the Holy Spirit).

 In his book, “On the Spiritual Life,

-Vincent Ferrer wrote, “If you truly want
+Vincent Ferrer wrote, “If you truly

-your heart.
-Ask him simply to fill
+all your heart.
+Ask him simply to

-what you desire.”
+accomplish what you desire.”